mjl-/mox/website/features/index.md

 An account can configure an Introbox for accepted messages from senders with no established reputation.
 This keeps messages from unknown correspondents separate while messages from known correspondents continue to arrive in their regular destination, typically Inbox.
-Introbox must be different from RejectsMailbox.
+Introbox cannot be Inbox and must be different from RejectsMailbox.

 Moving a message from Introbox to its originally intended mailbox marks the message as nonjunk and records a positive interaction for that destination.